-- Make the Glaze – To make the Traditional Meatloaf Glaze, combine ketchup, sugar, Worcestershire sauce, and seasoning and whisk to combine.
+- Make the Glaze - To make the glaze, combine ketchup, sugar, Worcestershire sauce, and seasoning and whisk to combine.

 HOW LONG TO COOK MEATLOAF

-A traditional meatloaf recipe made with 2 pounds of ground beef will take 50 minutes to 1 hour to fully cook through.
+A meatloaf made with 2 pounds of ground beef will take about 1 hour to fully cook through.
 However, the meatloaf cook time may vary depending on how much beef you are using and the method you use to cook your meatloaf.
 For example, meatloaf baked on a baking sheet will take less time to cook than meatloaf housed in a loaf pan.

 When in doubt, use a thermometer to ensure it is properly cooked before removing it from the oven to serve.
 FoodSafety.gov recommends cooking ground beef to a minimum temperature of 160° before serving.
 Keep in mind your meatloaf will continue to rise in temperature a few degrees as it rests.